justcoded/wordpress-theme-framework/readme.txt

 == Changelog ==

+= Version 3.1 - 22 Aug 2019 =
+    * New: Theme class property to disable gutenberg for the whole site or specific post types.
+    * New: Autoptimize post-content filter to add link rel nofollow to external links.
+    * New: Base class for Cron jobs, which wraps WordPress Cron API and simplify its usage.
+    * New: Base class for REST Controller, which wraps WordPress REST Controller and simplify its usage.
 = Version 3.0.2 - 21 Feb 2019 =
     * Bugfix: Faker generated images doesn't have thumbnails.
 = Version 3.0.1 - 14 Jan 2019 =